 James Bond Halloween Costume

 As you can see from the picture below.
-James Bond, king of disguises (LOLS), actually does dress up whilst trying to track down one of his targets in the latest film.
+James Bond, king of disguises (LOLS), actually does dress up in his Spectre Skeleton Suit whilst trying to track down one of his targets in the most recent film.
 We don’t know it’s 100% Bond is our only issue!!
 The carnival has a very eerie feel to it and takes us back to black magic and dressing up in Live and Let Die.

-This specific James Bond Costume is very easy to create, you will need:
+This specific James Bond Costume is pretty easy to create, you will need:

 - Top Hat